nazariiykolesnikov/nazariiykolesnikov-Management-System-Of-Components-And-Spare-Parts-For-Drones/README.md

-# Management System of components and spare parts for drones
+# Management system of components and spare parts for drones